SUSE-Enceladus/csp-billing-adapter/README.md

 ## Configuration

 The adapter is configured via a YAML file that is accesible to the binary.
 The config file is used to setup the different intervals for billing and usage updates.
-As well as the billing dimensions which are used to determine each metered billing.
+It is also where the billing dimensions are configured.
+These dimensions are used to determine each metered billing.
 The following is what a config file may look like:

 ```
 version: 1.1.1